samhuk/ts-npm-package-template/contributing/development.md

 ## Building

-To build the Typescript code (excluding tests), run `npm run build-ts`.
+To build all of the Typescript code, run `npm run build-ts`.

-This produces the Javascript code that is published to npm.
+To build the Typescript code that is published to npm, run `npm run build-ts-dist`.

 ## Testing